-According to the U.S. Environmental Protection Agency, only about 5% of the annual 66.2 million tons of food waste is composted, which leads to landfill overfilling and emissions of methane.
+According to the U.S. Environmental Protection Agency, "only about 5% of the annual 66.2 million tons of food waste is composted", which leads to landfill overfilling and emissions of methane.

 The rising environmental needs for composting and new legislations in separating organic waste for households create a new market for solutions and home appliances.
 This market for various devices for composting or preparing food scraps to compost-like material is already overcrowded by different technologies.
 Here also comes electric composters, which have become a separate category, and are being introduced by more and more brands these days.